-- The liquid seasonings (soy sauce, mirin, sake) plus the dashi stock together, should equal the total amount of liquid needed to steam the rice on it's own without the mushrooms.
-In other words 3 cups rice needs 3 cups liquid as indicated on the inner bowl of your rice cooker.
+- The liquid seasonings (soy sauce, mirin, sake) plus the dashi stock together, should equal the total amount of liquid needed to steam the rice on its own, without the mushrooms.
+In other words, 3 cups of rice need 3 cups liquid, as indicated on the inner bowl of your rice cooker.

 - 3 cups Japanese premium short-grain rice (or substitute with brown rice)

 - 3 cups dashi stock (substitute with 3 cups water mixed with 1 teaspoon dried bonito dashi powder)